 - Do not attempt a new form of fusion cooking when hosting an important dinner party.
 Fusion cooking recipes should be prepared in the first instance only for one's own consumption - or perhaps that of one's extremely patient, close family!

-Be creative, open your mind to the possibilities but don't forget to take note of the tips above and your venture in to the world of fusion cooking can be enlightening, exciting and thoroughly enjoyable.
+Be creative and open your mind to the possibilities, but don't forget to take note of the tips above.
+Your venture into the world of fusion cooking can be enlightening, exciting and thoroughly enjoyable.